matplotlib/matplotlib/doc/devel/outline.rst

    which is formatted most
    similarly to the :file: directive in html.
 Let me know if you don't want to use the file directive.

+   - JDH: let's go with the file directive.

 #.
 DONE - try and use internal reference links for every section and be
    generous with the sections.
 Eg, I added a section headers and